 Bees can be annoying and problematic all year long, but generally they become the worst in the fall.
 As bees emerge from hibernation in the summer, they live life to the fullest just as fall begins.
 While spring and summer tend to be the prominent months for bees or wasps, being prepared for the fall weather ahead isn’t a bad idea.
-Here Any Pest discusses why people tend to have bee problems in the fall and also ways to prevent them.
+Here Any Pest discusses why people tend to have bee problems in the fall and ways to prevent them.

 Pros & Cons Of Bees In The Ecosystem